 I couldn’t find in the literature whether the mother left the eggs as they started hatching – so she didn’t eat them herself or not.
 The King Cobra does this instinctively because it also eats other snakes.

 Species: B. fasciatus

 Classified by Schneider in year 1801

-Video of me with 3 Banded Kraits from Nakhon Si Thammarat, southern Thailand:
+Video of Jackie with Banded Krait from Nakhon Si Thammarat, Southern Thailand: